joaosal/SF_crime_stats/README.md

 # Kafka and Spark Streaming Integration

 ## Overview

-In this project, we provide a statistical analyses of the data using Apache Spark Structured Streaming.
-We created a Kafka server to produce data, a test Kafka Consumer to consume data and ingest data through Spark Structured Streaming.
-Then we applied Spark Streaming windowing and filtering to aggregate the data and extract count on hourly basis.
+In this project, you will be provided with a real-world dataset, extracted from Kaggle, on San Francisco crime incidents, and you will provide statistical analyses of the data using Apache Spark Structured Streaming.
+You will draw on the skills and knowledge you've learned in this course to create a Kafka server to produce data, and ingest data through Spark Structured Streaming.

 ### How to Run?